Audition (1999 film): Plot

-Asami sneaks into Shigeharu's house while he is at work and becomes jealous when she sees a framed picture of Ryoko.
+Asami sneaks into Shigeharu's house while he is at work and becomes jealous upon seeing a framed picture of Ryoko.
 She drugs his liquor and kills Gangu, the family dog.
-Shigeharu comes home, drinks the spiked liquor, and collapses.
-He has a series of hallucinations, including flashbacks to earlier dates with Asami and sexual experiences with other women from his past.
-In Asami's apartment, he sees that the sack contains a man who is missing both feet, his tongue, an ear, and three fingers on one hand.
-He crawls out and begs for food, prompting Asami to vomit into a dog bowl, which he hungrily consumes as Shigeharu watches in horror.
-He then sees her behead the man with prosthetic feet.
+Shigeharu returns, drinks the liquor, collapses, and experiences flashbacks to previous dates with Asami and sexual experiences with other women from his past.
+In Asami's apartment, a man who is missing both feet, his tongue, an ear, and three fingers crawls out of the sack and begs for food.
+Asami vomits into a dog bowl, which the man hungrily consumes.
+Asami then uses a garrote wire to decapitate her dance instructor.

-When Shigeharu wakes up, Asami informs him he's been injected with a paralytic agent that disables his muscles but leaves him conscious and able to feel, and begins to torture him with acupuncture needles.
-She tells him that, just like everyone else, he has failed to love only her.
-She cannot tolerate his feelings for anyone else, even his own son.
-She inserts needles into his abdomen and below his eyes.
-She then cuts off his left foot with a wire saw.
-As she is halfway through cutting off his right foot, Shigehiko returns home from school and Asami attacks him.
-Shigeharu appears to suddenly wake up back in the hotel, his current ordeal apparently just a nightmare, though this is actually a false awakening.
-He proposes marriage to Asami, who accepts.
-As he falls back asleep, he returns to reality to find Shigehiko fighting Asami.
+Shigeharu passes out.
+Once he awakens, Asami informs him that she has injected him with a paralytic agent that disables his muscles but leaves him conscious and able to feel.
+As she begins to insert acupuncture needles into him, she explains that he has failed to love only her.
+She cuts off his left foot with a wire saw, and begins to do the same to his right foot until Shigehiko returns home from school; Asami attacks him.
+Shigeharu suddenly reawakens in the hotel, where he proposes marriage to Asami, who accepts.
+He falls back asleep and returns to reality to find Shigehiko fighting Asami.
 Shigehiko overpowers Asami and kicks her down the stairs, breaking her neck.
-Shigeharu tells Shigehiko to call the police and stares across the room at the dying Asami, who repeats what she said on one of their dates about her excitement over seeing him again.
+Shigeharu instructs Shigehiko to call the police and stares across the room at the dying Asami, who repeats something she said on one of their dates about being excited to see him again.